gvwilson/sensibleadventures/gleam/gleam.md

 "I saw the telescope," Gleam said.
 "It was like a tree, only it was being held up by a thing like this."
-He brushed his fingers along the log until he found Granna Shimmer's hand, then made a 'U' with his own for her to feel.
+He brushed his fingers along the log until he found Grandma Shimmer's hand, then made a 'U' with his own for her to feel.

 "Yes..." she said.
 "It was like that.
 It was so they could tilt it up